Cloudify-PS/cloudify-training-labs/lab8/README.md

 ### Step 4: Verify

 At the same view as in Step 2 above, you should now see that the instance count of `scale_node` has decreased to 1.

+### Step 5: Uninstall

+Use the commands learned in previous labs to uninstall the deployment you had created, delete the deployment and remove the blueprint.